-To change the MIFARE site key,
+To change the MIFARE or iCLASS site key,

-From the menu bar, click Option > Mifare Card > Mifare Sitekey.
-This will open the Mifare Sitekey window.
+From the menu bar, click Option > Mifare Card or iCLASS Card > Mifare Sitekey or iCLASS Sitekey.
+This will open the Mifare Sitekey or iCLASS Sitekey window.

 - 2. Enter a new primary key in the New Primary Key field. - 3.
 Enter the key again in the Retype Primary Key field. - 4.
 Click the Use radio button to activate the secondary key function.
 This allows cards with the old site key to be read and rewritten with the new key: - a.
 Enter the old site key in the New Secondary Key field. - b.
 Enter the old site key again in the Retype Secondary Key field. - 5.
 When you are finished editing the site key, click OK.